JeremyMorgan/AeroAnalyzer/README.md

 # AeroAnalyzer

 This was an application built live on [my Twitch Channel](https://www.twitch.tv/jeremymorgan) using only ChatGPT to build the code.
+[View the replay of the stream here](https://www.youtube.com/watch?v=Rt7CuhFv8xM)

 **Note**: This not my code!!
 99% of it was written by ChatGPT using a series of prompts.